-- creation of a unified educational information environment;

-- the use of open learning;

-- providing open access to distributed information and technological resources.
+- creation of a unified educational information environment; - the use of open learning; - providing open access to distributed information and technological resources.

 Knowledge management has become a new educational principle as well as formalization of knowledge creation, knowledge (access to knowledge) transmission (distribution) and knowledge control have become new technologies of education.
 Equal access to such technologies should be provided at all levels of education system.
-That's why within the course of a round table debate "Open Educational e-Environment of Modern University" the group of European experts shared their professional and personal insight on the issue of construction, introduction and sustainable development of open educational environments in the Information Age.
-The discussion was moderated by the Professor Nataliia Morze, PhD, Vice-Rector of Borys Grinchenko Kyiv University (Ukraine).
+That's why within the course of a round table debate "Open educational E-environment of modern university" a group of European experts shared their professional and personal insight on the issue of construction, introduction and sustainable development of open educational environments in the Information Age.
+The discussion was moderated by Prof. Nataliia Morze, Doc.
+Hab.
+Of Pedagogy, Vice rector of Borys Grinchenko Kyiv University, Ukraine.
 The group of experts featured members and coordinators of the 7th EC Framework Program IRNet project: